 The University of Newcastle is also significantly expanding its city centre presence with the Honeysuckle City Campus Development.
-The masterplan for this 10-year development sees seven new buildings including student accommodation, built on over 6.2 hectares of Honeysuckle land.
-Construction of the first building, the Integrated Innovation Network (I2N) Hub and School of Creative Industries commenced April 2020.
+The masterplan for this 10-year development sees seven new buildings including student accommodation, built on over 6.2 hectares of Honeysuckle land, including former rail corridor lands.
+Construction of the first building, the Integrated Innovation Network (I2N) Hub and School of Creative Industries is expected to be complete mid 2021.